5 Small Reptile Pets That Live Happily in a 20-gallon Tank

 Not only are they small and fun to interact with, but they’re also intelligent, easy to care for, and very friendly.

 In fact, my old kindergarten teacher had two green anoles in a 20-gallon tank in our classroom.
-Once a month she would sit us down and let the anoles walk around and say hi to us…
+Once a month, she would sit us down, let the anoles walk around, and say hi to us… Fearless little lizards they were.

 3) Crested Gecko